ingeniamc/ingenialink/README.md

 * Device listing and monitor
 * Descriptive and detailed error messages

+It is worth to note that the IngeniaLink protocol was not designed for applications (where high-reliability and bandwidth are likely strong requirements).
+You should limit its usage to configuration or evaluation tasks.

 ## Building libingenialink

 The `libingenialink` library is built using [CMake](<https://cmake.org/>)